TuxInvader/focal-mainline-builder/README.md

 By default the container will build binary packages which you can then install on your systems.

-Alternatively it can build signed source packages ~~for uploading to a PPA~~
+Alternatively it can build signed source packages for uploading to a PPA.

 I upload my signed source packages to this [lts-mainline PPA](https://launchpad.net/~tuxinvader/+archive/ubuntu/lts-mainline).
 Or grab